dhruvaa02/Capital-One-Credit-Points/README.md

-# Capital One Credit Card Rewards System Project
+# Capital OnCapital One Credit Card Rewards System Project

 Welcome to my Credit Card Reward Points System program for the Capital One take-home project!

-In this page I will explain what is needed to use my program, how to use it, assumptions I  made , and how it can be improved, integrated and scaled.
+In this page I will explain what is needed to use my program, how to use it, assumptions I made, and how it can be improved, integrated and scaled.

 ### Preface